 From a standing start, GBES had to take their own market share.
 The constraints were immediately apparent; as a new start-up, GBES was unknown and didn’t have the resources to provide a fully encompassing customer service solution.
 Further to this, GBES had to combat a higher than anticipated initial growth.

-DDC OS was able to quickly transition from no staff to over 100 GBES dedicated members, something that would have been costly and time consuming for GBES.
-Coming in at the start of the project allowed DDC OS to create a close partnership, using regular communication to handle the scalability and rapid growth.
+DDC was able to quickly transition from no staff to over 100 GBES dedicated members, something that would have been costly and time consuming for GBES.
+Coming in at the start of the project allowed DDC to create a close partnership, using regular communication to handle the scalability and rapid growth.

-Starting with a small team, DDC OS listened to the customers, analysing the data in order to anticipate the next steps required.
-Feeding this back, DDC OS began to suggest new communication streams for GBES to move into.
+Starting with a small team, DDC listened to the customers, analysing the data in order to anticipate the next steps required.
+Feeding this back, DDC began to suggest new communication streams for GBES to move into.
 This meant gradually incorporating new areas of customer experience as and when needed.
 The project started as outbound customer acquisition but quickly became a full customer contact centre, spanning across the web, social, email, telecoms and back office administration.

 The account management structure was developed, creating a clear line of ownership across the project; starting with the Managing Director, the structure included a Service Centre Director, Client Relationship Manager, Project Manager, Operations Manager and Business Services Manager.

-Utilising three locations, the UK, Philippines and Europe, DDC OS was able to supply central services, business lines (customer acquisition, customer service, specialist support), analytics, and infrastructure and information technology.
+Utilising three locations, the UK, Philippines and Europe, DDC was able to supply central services, business lines (customer acquisition, customer service, specialist support), analytics, and infrastructure and information technology.
 In slightly more detail, most services are listed under two service lines:

 Business as Usual; inbound/outbound sales, email, social media, back office processes, complaints, customer services.